|

 Starting the GUI

-After completing the installation instructions, SPICE can be launched by running the executable file.
+After the installation is complete, SPICE can be launched by running the executable file.
 In Linux or Solaris, the executable file is run by typing:

-If you are using a Mac, you can either double click on the SPICE icon, or type:
+On a Mac, you can either double click on the spice.app icon, or type:

 /your/installation/directory/spice.app/Contents/MacOS/JavaApplicationStub